 Recommendations

-- Please be informed that incomplete applications will be automatically rejected.
-Hence, applicants must be careful to send all requirements enlisted above.
+Please be informed that incomplete applications will be automatically rejected.
+Hence, applicants must be careful when sending all the requirements listed above.

-- We recommend cleaning your cache and cookies before downloading the form.
+We recommend cleaning your cache and cookies before downloading the form.
 This is to avoid downloading an old format.
-All applicants must send the Working plan for 2024, or else the application will be automatically rejected.
+All applicants must send the Course Application Form 2024, or the application will be automatically rejected.

 Disclaimer